czdtech/fb-jf/src/content/games/dices-2048-3d.fr.md

 ### Gameplay Strategy & Walkthrough

-1.  **[FR]** Keep lanes clean: Reserve a column for combining and another for staging; avoid cluttered piles that block merges.
+1. Keep lanes clean: Reserve a column for combining and another for staging; avoid cluttered piles that block merges.
-2.  **[FR]** Chain reactions: Set up multiple adjacent pairs so one merge cascades into the next for big score swings.
+2. Chain reactions: Set up multiple adjacent pairs so one merge cascades into the next for big score swings.
-3.  **[FR]** Value management: Don’t spawn a higher value in a corner with no neighbors; keep equal values within one move of contact.
+3. Value management: Don’t spawn a higher value in a corner with no neighbors; keep equal values within one move of contact.
-4.  **[FR]** Tame physics: Soft drops and short nudges reduce unwanted bounces; let dice settle before committing the next piece.
+4. Tame physics: Soft drops and short nudges reduce unwanted bounces; let dice settle before committing the next piece.
-5.  **[FR]** Bail‑out moves: When the board rises, clear space with safe merges rather than fishing for perfect chains.
+5. Bail‑out moves: When the board rises, clear space with safe merges rather than fishing for perfect chains.

 ### Controls Guide